 In addition to keeping on top of her studies, University of Tulsa bachelor of science in nursing (BSN) sophomore Laura Nichols spent winter 2019 spearheading development of training videos for childcare workers in Nigeria.
 This work is a collaborative effort amongst TU’s School of Nursing, the TU Student Nurses’ Association (TUSNA) and Little Light House, a Tulsa charity that provides educational and therapeutic services to young children with special needs.

-Each year, TUSNA undertakes a community-development project.
+Across TU, programs emphasize, whenever possible, connections between the university and community partners.
+At the School of Nursing each year, TUSNA undertakes a community-development project.
 In January, Little Light House approached TUSNA about creating videos to teach Nigerian workers at an orphanage and school run by Right Steps Inc., a U.S.-registered 501(c)3 that supports women and children in southeast Nigeria.
 TUSNA members agreed this was a worthy project.
 As the organization’s service chair, Nichols found herself in charge of organizing her fellow student volunteers, ensuring they wrote their scripts and working with the videographer.

 Simple childcare techniques for minimizing disease